You are here:

-Testing drinking water in schools and child care facilities is important; that’s where children spend their day.
-EPA is interested in working with schools, local water utilities, and local public health agencies to implement the lead testing of schools’ and child care facilities’ drinking water, and conducts targeted outreach as part of this effort.
+Testing drinking water in schools and child care facilities is important; that's where children spend their day.
+EPA is interested in working with schools, local water utilities, and local public health agencies to implement lead testing of schools' and child care facilities' drinking water, and is conducting targeted outreach as part of this effort.
 In our efforts to promote testing on a national basis, EPA targets underserved communities that have high blood lead levels.
-Read more information on how to conduct voluntary testing for lead in drinking water in your school or child care facility.

 EPA's lead poisoning prevention grants have provided critical support to local programs across the country in addressing lead poisoning in particularly vulnerable communities.
 These grants have funded programs like building important partnerships, prioritizing issues, public education and outreach, and more.

 Between 2000 and 2010, EPA provided $17.2 million in grant funding for lead poisoning prevention projects.
 When lead grant funds become available again, EPA will continue to award them through these three programs.
 EPA is not currently soliciting grants at this time.